stat545ubc-2022/assignment-b3-mlbaron1/README.md

 The following features were adopted by this app:
 1) Soundfiles which are interactable (you may play and download the sounds).
-2) Images
+2) Relevant imagery.
-3) Functional email link to contact me at
+3) Functional email link to contact me at.
 4) Interactive ggplot ellipse visualization where the viewer is able to see the relavant contrast that was the main finding in the study.